Top Three Priorities for Leaders Today

 Leaders that expect their business to return to what was normal before COVID-19 will struggle to survive.
-Organizations that choose their top priorities carefully, adapt quickly to innovate, and evolve their operations will be positioned to succeed in the new normal.
-Executives and managers can focus on three critical factors to move out of survival mode and towards a successful future.
+Organizations that choose their top priorities carefully, adapt quickly, innovate, and evolve will be positioned to succeed in the new normal.
+Leaders and executives will focus on the top three priorities for leaders to move out of survival mode and towards a successful future.

 Priority # 1: Putting People First

 Simon Sinek, author of Leaders Eat Last, says, “Empathy is about being concerned about the human being and not just about their output.”
 Leaders can create a healthy culture by demonstrating real empathy and finding ways to support their teams through this challenging time.
 Workplaces can offer flexible schedules to staff and provide the technology needed to work more efficiently from home.
 Or, if they must work in person, businesses must ensure their workers feel as safe as possible and have the safety equipment they need.

 Effective leaders are clear about their purpose and mission and communicate it clearly and frequently to their teams.
 When employees are clear about the greater meaning behind their work, they will have the confidence to perform at their best.

 Priority # 2: Caring for Customers

 Many companies have found ways to provide additional value to customers during the pandemic to help and support them through this global crisis.
-Some are offering flexible payment plans, adjusting the themes of their advertising to promote public health, or providing hard to find items like hand sanitizer, face masks, and disinfecting wipes along with their existing products.
+Some are offering flexible payment plans.
+Others are adjusting the themes of their advertising to promote public health.
+Others are providing hard to find items like hand sanitizer, face masks, and disinfecting wipes along with their existing products.

 Best-selling author, business expert, and Crestcom Faculty member, Steve Farber, explains in his book, Love is Just Good Business, “when we do what we love in the service of people, those people feel cared for and valued – because they are cared for and valued.
 I’m talking about service that communicates a much deeper message, one that says, I genuinely care for you as a human being.”

 Priority # 3: Keep Learning and Growing

 The third priority for leaders today is to prepare themselves and their teams for what comes next.
 As John F. Kennedy once wrote, “leadership and learning are indispensable to each other.”
 Managers will need the right skills to lead effectively in the face of unprecedented challenges and rapid change.

 About Crestcom International, LLC.